MorganWilliamson/portfolio/README.md

 - CSS
 - JavaScript

-The social media SVGs are from [Simple Icons](https://simpleicons.org/), and was originally scaffolded with [Vite](https://vitejs.dev/).
+The social media SVGs are from [Simple Icons](https://simpleicons.org/), and the site was originally scaffolded with [Vite](https://vitejs.dev/).